 Many were dissatisfied with the several “Best” lists published in the past year, finding them biased, too contemporary, or just careless.
 So the Intercollegiate Review (IR) set out to assemble its own critically serious roster of the Best and the Worst Books of the Century.
 To assist us in this task, we relied on the advice of a group of exceptional academics from a variety of disciplines.
 We compiled our own list making use of the above sources.

 We referred to Intercollegiate Review’s list of the worst books for most of the books, but we couldn’t help add our own “worst books” that we believed should be on this list.
 Ok, so what do you think?

 Mein Kampf by Adolf Hitler

-This autobiographical book from one of the worst tyrants to ever walk this earth talks about his struggles and frustrations.
+An autobiographical book from one of the worst tyrants that talks about his struggles and frustrations.
 The “Nazi Bible” as it was popularly referred to was ignored the first time it was published in 1925.

 The Function of the Orgasm by Wilhelm Reich